DyamiEnvii/Dyami-s-Repo/README.md

 SSH into the control node and follow the steps below:
 - Copy the ansible-playbook file to the designated container.
 - Update the host file to include all webservers that you are requesting as well as uncommenting [webservers] and adding underneath your webservers ip addresses you will be adding a [elk] and the elks IP address.
-Next to all IP addresses you need to include
+Next to all IP addresses you need to include ansible_python_interpreter=/usr/bin/python3.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana<also the public ip address of the elk server:port address that you opened((5601))> to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it? the playbook to set up elk is elkalicious.yml and you copy this file into the /etc/ansible/directory
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?
 In order to check and see if you elk server is up and running you will want to connect to the public ip address of the elk machine in a browser with the open port. so your url should read http://13.77.219.27:5601/app/kibana#/home <this is my url for my machine yours will be different>.